 A simple blood and urine test will determine how well your dog’s kidneys are working, and treatment consists of medication and a special diet.
 Once kidney disease is present, we can’t cure it, but we can help slow the progression of the disease.

 Dental disease occurs as our dogs age due to the build-up of dental plaque on the teeth.
 This process causes inflammation of the gums (gingivitis) which causes the gums to recede exposing the tooth and the tooth root.
 With an exposed tooth root, bacteria can seed into the pulp cavity and root producing an abscess.
 Chronically infected teeth can cause severe pain, changes in eating habits, bad breath, loss of teeth, loss of body condition, and the bacteria within the plaque can serve as a source of chronic infectious material that can affect other organs of the body such as the heart, liver and kidneys.

 With each health check your dog has, the vet will be looking at his or her teeth.

 Some dog breeds are renowned for having a much quicker onset of dental disease than others and need teeth cleaning on a more regular basis.
 We have foods on the market that help prevent tartar build up, but please note these won’t help if your dog already has tartar build up.
 We recommend once the teeth are clean to then change to a specific diet, as this will prolong the onset once again.

 Blood & Urine Testing

 As our dogs age it is also a good idea to test urine and blood samples, even if we think our dogs are happy and healthy.
 The results give us valuable information on things going on which we can’t necessarily see.
 We recommend from 8 years of age testing blood and urine samples.
-If everything comes back normal, this gives us base line values which we can then monitor as your dog ages and pick up on slight changes very early on.
+If everything comes back normal, this gives us baseline values, we can then monitor as your dog ages and detect slight changes earlier.

 Please don’t hesitate to phone one of our vets if you have any concerns about your dog between visits to our clinic.